-Ridger must bring up cloddy material to ensure long life of ridge.
+- Ridge material — ridger must bring up cloddy material to ensure long life of ridge.

-Three metre maximum between each ridge (also allows for repeat operation in between, if found necessary).
+- Spacing — 3 metre maximum between each ridge (also allows for repeat operation in between, if found necessary).

-North / South across majority of prevailing winds.
+- Direction — north or south across majority of prevailing winds.

-Whole of area drifting and likely to drift.
+- Extent — whole of area drifting and likely to drift.

-On susceptible areas before actual drifting occurs.
+- Timing — on susceptible areas before actual drifting occurs.